What is Information Governance:

 - Information demands accountability.

 This means that information needs to constantly be regulated and reviewed.
 Having an Information Governance Officer can help with this.
 Another way is to ensure that all systems work for an easy check.
-Investing in a software solution, like Convene, with a comprehensive record library can help you ensure all information is organised and secure.
+Investing in a software solution, like Convene, with a comprehensive record library can ensure secure information management.

 How can Convene help you with Information Governance: